crate/cratedb-toolkit/doc/_snippet/install-ctk.md

-## Install
+## Installation

-CrateDB Toolkit uses the Python programming language, which is installed on most machines today.
+CrateDB Toolkit uses the Python programming language with native performance extensions, which is installed on most machines today.
 Otherwise, we recommend to [download and install Python][install-python] from the original source.
 For installing additional Python packages, we recommend to